weichslgartner/cifuzz/README.md

 By default, cifuzz gets installed in your home directory under `cifuzz`.
 You can customize the installation directory with `./cifuzz_installer -i /target/dir`.

-Do not forget to add the installation directory to your `PATH`.
+Do not forget to add the installation's `bin` directory to your `PATH`.

 ### Prerequisites
-Depending on our language / build system of choice **cifuzz** has different prerequisites:
+Depending on your language / build system of choice **cifuzz** has different prerequisites:

 <details>